tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 ### 19-Feb-21
 611. Archipelago:- a griup of many islands and the surrounding sea

-612.Tremor:- a slight shake Earth tremors:the earth shake during earthquick
+612. Tremor:- a slight shake Earth tremors:the earth shake during earthquick

 613. Chaos:- complete disorder or confusion [pronounced, kay-os]

-614. relief helicopter:- helicopter bringing help to people (e.g during floods
+614. Relief helicopter:- helicopter bringing help to people (e.g during floods

-615.
+615. Reced:- move back from where it was